breedx2/noshare/README.md

 $ ssh-keygen -f ~/.ssh/noshare
 ```

-If you set a pasphrase, you probably need to add the key to the ssh agent
+If you set a passphrase, you probably need to add the key to the ssh agent
 for every session with `ssh-add ~/.ssh/noshare`.

 ## path/shell